John Mahama: First presidency (2012–2017)

 In 2016 John Mahama faced accusations of bribery and corruption after an investigative journalist Manasseh Azure Awuni detailed the reception of a Ford Expedition valued at $100,000 from Burkinabe contractor Djibril Kanazoe.

 An investigation by the Ghanaian Commission on Human Rights and Administrative Justice (CHRAJ) concluded that President John Dramani Mahama contravened the nation's gift policy with regard to his decision to accept the Ford vehicle from the contractor.
-Although the commission concluded that the gift did not amount to bribery, conflict of interest or fraud as President Mahama subsequently surrendered the vehicle to the State.
+The commission concluded that the gift did not amount to bribery, conflict of interest or fraud as President Mahama subsequently surrendered the vehicle to the State.

 Between terms (2017–2025)

 2020 presidential bid

 In February 2019, Mahama was confirmed as the candidate of the opposition NDC to contest in the 2020 elections, against incumbent president Nana Akufo-Addo, who unseated Mahama in 2016, capitalizing on an economy that was slowing due to falling prices for gold, oil and cocoa exports.
-He won the NDC primaries by securing an overwhelming 213,487 votes representing 95.23 percent of the total valid votes cast with the other six contenders managing with about 4 percent of the votes.
+He won the NDC primaries by securing an overwhelming 213,487 votes, representing 95.23 percent of the total valid votes cast with the other six contenders managing with about 4 percent of the votes.

 On 4 December 2020, Mahama and Akufo-Addo, who he faced both in the 2012 and 2016 Ghanaian presidential elections, signed a peace pact to ensure peace before, during, and after the 7 December elections.
 Akufo-Addo won the election with 51.6% of the vote.

-In August 2021, Mahama began a tour dubbed 'Thank you tour' in Ghana to thank Ghanaians for voting in the 2020 election.
-He visited Upper West, Upper East, North East, Northern and Savannah Regions in the first phase.
-He met Chiefs and Queens, religious leaders and also interacted with the media.
+In August 2021, Mahama began a tour dubbed "Thank You Tour" in Ghana to thank Ghanaians for voting in the 2020 election.
+He visited Upper West, Upper East, North East, Northern and Savannah Regions in the first phase where he met chiefs, queens, religious leaders and also interacted with the media.